gookit/rux/README.md

 ## Use http.Handler

-sux is support generic `http.Handler` middleware
+sux is support generic `http.Handler` interface middleware

 > You can use `sux.WarpHttpHandler()` convert `http.Handler` as `sux.HandlerFunc`